danialsyed66/PriceGetterFrontend/README.md

 # PriceGetterFrontend

-To run this project Node and npm is required.
+To run this project Node and npm are required.

 ## Installation: